Admissions 101: Letters of Recommendation for Graduate School

 It's usually best to request your letters as soon as possible, so if your reference, for whatever reason, is unable or unwilling to submit a recommendation for you, you have time to request one from someone else, and they have enough time to write one.

-For Santa Clara University’s Online MBA program, for instance, students can request their letters of recommendation early in the process and continue submitting the additional admissions items without having to wait for your letters to arrive.
-Don’t let your letters hold up your application!
+For many graduate programs, students can request their letters of recommendation early in the process and continue submitting the additional admissions items without having to wait for your letters to arrive.
+Don't let your letters hold up your application!

 Who Should You Ask to Be a Reference?